You’ll want to stock up on this outstanding Portuguese red wine, a steal at $12

 Mosel, Germany, $13, $35 for a 3-liter box

 This delicious off-dry riesling makes a great everyday white wine as well as a nice match with slightly spicy stir-fries, funky cheeses or charcuterie.
 The distributor is just shifting to the 2019 vintage, which is fresh and racy even with its slight sweetness.
-I’m told the 3L box is meeting market resistance because of its price, but just try to do a little math — you get the equivalent of four bottles for less than the price of three.
+I’m told the 3-liter box is meeting market resistance because of its price, but just try to do a little math — you get the equivalent of four bottles for less than the price of three.
 If you like moderately sweet riesling, you may find yourself returning to the fridge for a refill before dinner, deglazing a pan for sauce or just for another sip after all the dishes are cleaned and you aren’t quite ready for bed.
 ABV: 10.5 percent.

 Imported by HB Wine Merchants, distributed in the District and Maryland by Prestige Ledroit, in Virginia by Hop & Wine: Available in the District at Cairo Wine & Liquor, Morris Miller Wine & Liquor, New H Wine & Spirits, Pearson’s, Wine Specialist.
-Available in Maryland at Bin 201 Wine Sellers in Annapolis, Belby Discount Beer & Wine and Grosvenor Market in Rockville; Fenwick Beer & Wine in Silver Spring; Grape Expectations in Gaithersburg.
-Available in Virginia at the Block in Annandale; Murphy Beverage Co. and Shawnee Springs Market in Winchester; Preston’s Pub in Manassas; Unwined (King Street, Belleview) in Alexandria.
+Available in Maryland at Bin 201 Wine Sellers in Annapolis, Belby Discount Beer & Wine and Grosvenor Market in Rockville, Fenwick Beer & Wine in Silver Spring, Grape Expectations in Gaithersburg.
+Available in Virginia at the Block in Annandale, Murphy Beverage Co. and Shawnee Springs Market in Winchester, Preston’s Pub in Manassas, Unwined (King Street, Belleview) in Alexandria.

 Availability information is based on distributor records.
 Wines might not be in stock at every listed store and might be sold at additional stores.
 Prices are approximate.
 Check Winesearcher.com to verify availability, or ask a favorite wine store to order through a distributor.